 Trauma-Informed Care and Practice: Working with People with a Disability

-This one- day interactive professional development training provides personnel working with people with a disability with the information and skills needed to better support clients with experiences of diverse traumas, past and present.
+This one-day interactive professional development training provides personnel working with people with a disability with the information and skills needed to better support the sensitivities and vulnerabilities of clients who also have experiences of diverse traumas, past and present.

-This training promote fosters an understanding of ‘challenging’ emotions and levels of arousal, and their behavioural expression.
-It prioritises ‘working with’ rather than ‘doing to’ clients, collaborative relationships, client and staff safety and of working from a strengths-based approach.
+This training, informed by current research, fosters an understanding of emotional and behavioural expressions that others may find challenging.
+It prioritises ‘working with’ rather than ‘doing to’ clients, collaborative relationships, client and staff safety and working from a strengths-based approach.
 It workshops trauma-informed principles using diverse case scenarios from the disability sector to explore strategies which foster safety, wellbeing, hope, choice and self-determination and minimise the risks of re-traumatisation.
 In so doing it provides participants with insights and tools to take back to the workplace to enhance outcomes.

 - Acquire trauma-informed strategies to help support optimal arousal, emotional regulation and safety in your work with people with a disability who have experiences of trauma

 Material presented in the training will draw on research from Blue Knot Foundation's Practice Guidelines for Treatment of Complex Trauma and Trauma Informed Care and Service Delivery www.blueknot.org.au/guidelines and other relevant research.

 Who should attend?

 All personnel working within disability specialist service or within generalist services to which people with disability present for support.

 If you are interesting in holding this training in-house at your organisation please contact the Training and Services Coordinator at firstname.lastname@example.org.